 Despite its many advantages, the State model meets all seven criteria for the business model, including commodity exchange.

 The only way to eliminate the selling and buying of medical services is to nationalize the entire medical sector (manufacture and distribution of pharmaceuticals, medical devices and supplies), employ all health workers, including doctors and dentists, and fund the system so generously that even the rich feel no need to purchase upgrades.
-However, any nation that managed to eliminate its internal market would still be confronted with an international market in medical technology.
+Even then, any nation that managed to eliminate its internal medical market would still be vulnerable to international market pressures.
 As long as profit rules society, business will dominate medicine.

-As the global economy slows, all States strive for “cost efficiency” and “cost containment” by reducing medical services, forcing health workers to do more with less, and outsourcing to the private sector.
+As the global economy slows, all States strive for “cost efficiency” and “cost containment” by reducing medical services, forcing health workers to work harder for less, and outsourcing to the private sector.
 All of these measures spur the growth of the privatized, market model.

 The market model leaves out too many people, and the State model limits opportunities for profit-taking.
-The result is compromise – hybrid systems that mix elements of the market and State models.
+The result is compromise – hybrid systems that mix elements of the other two models.

 The hybrid model is cost-effective from a business point of view.
 However, like all business models, it fragments care, making it impossible to plan medical services to meet population needs and to integrate prevention and treatment, hospital and community care.